mynlp/jigg/README.md

 The syntax is very similar to Stanford CoreNLP.
 The required arguments are as follows:

-  * `-annotators`: The list of annotator names.
-Currently, only `kuromoji` and `ccg` is supported.
+  * `-annotators`: A list of annotator names.
+Currently only `kuromoji` and `ccg` are supported.
   * `-file`: Input file, in which one line corresponds to one sentence.

 In the above command, `-annotators kuromoji,ccg` means it first tokenizes and assigns part-of-speech tags, then runs the CCG parser on that tokenized sentence.
-The CCG parser requires the tokenized sentence as input and the pipeline automatically solve these dependencies between annotators.
+The CCG parser requires the tokenized sentence as input.
+The pipeline automatically solves these dependencies between annotators.

-`-ccg.*` is argument for the CCG parser. `-ccg.model` is necessary. `./model/jaccg-0.1-beam64.ser.gz` is a pre-trained model with beam size of 64.
-Another model, `./model/jaccg-0.1-beam128.ser.gz`, is trained with beam size of 128.
-You can change the beam size at run time by `-ccg.beam`.
+`-ccg.*` is argument for the CCG parser. `-ccg.model` is necessary. `model/jaccg-0.1-beam64.ser.gz` is a pre-trained model with beam size of 64.
+Another model, `model/jaccg-0.1-beam128.ser.gz`, is trained with beam size of 128.
+You can change the beam size at run time by setting `-ccg.beam`.
 It is *highly recommended* to set the same beam size as training.
-So if you use `./model/jaccg-0.1-beam128.ser.gz`, please set `-ccg.beam 128`.
+So if you use `model/jaccg-0.1-beam128.ser.gz`, please set `-ccg.beam 128`.
 The accuracy of the model of beam size 128 is slightly high, but is about 2 times slower.
 In Kyoto-university-corpus experiment, the accuracy of beam size 64 is 0.880, which become 0.884 with beam size 128.

 ### Output format

-The result is written in `sample.txt.xml`, which is like this:
+The result is written in `sample.txt.xml`, which looks like this:

 ```bash
 $ cat sample.txt.xml